RestDB/crudlify/README.md

 ## Quick start

 For a quick start you can create a app without any schema or validation.
 This effectively gives you a CRUD REST API for any collection.
-The example below shows an example.
+The example below shows an bare bone example backend application.

 ```js
 // index.js